msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 Orthographic projection has its uses in many engineering applications since it preserves relative sizes of objects, i.e., there is no sense of depth.
 However, in many other 3D applications, we want to see realistic results.
 In the context of projection, realism can be achieved by simulating the natural phenomenon of perspective foreshortening — objects appear smaller when they are moved farther away from the eye (camera).
 For example, a human that is close to the camera may appear the same height as a mountain that is miles away.
 It's clear that a cuboid cannot represent this viewing volume — if it barely covers a human close to the near frame, it will cover only a fraction of the mountain at the other end, due to both faces having the same area.
 A more appropriate volume would have a pyramid-like shape, which extends in cross-sectional area with increasing distance.
 However, its top will be cut off due to near plane being slightly larger than zero (for various reasons).
 This unique shape is called a **frustum**.

 In orthographic projection, we projected each component of a point independently through linear transformations (scale + translate).
 In perspective projection, we have to map points on both near and far planes (and those in between) to the same $[-1,1]$ range, which implies that the larger plane must be "squeezed" more, and the scale amount is proportional to the depth.
 Scaling by $z$ (depth) is not a linear transformation — it's division by a component of the input vector.
 This cannot be represented as matrix multiplication; hence, it has to happen in a separate step called **perspective division**, after the projection matrix has been applied.
-Since we will lose the original $z_e$ value when we move from view space to clip space, we store it in the $w_e$ component.
+Since we will lose the original $z_e$ value when we move from view space to clip space, we will store it in the $w_c$ component.

 We can hypothetically project any point inside the frustum onto the near plane to have a better understanding of where each point will end up in the final image.
 In the process, we calculate the ratios between the $x_e$ and $y_e$ coordinates and their projections ($x_p$ and $y_p$) using the properties of similar triangles.